farlies/rsked/doc/README-RPi.md

 ## FM Radio

-For FM demodulation with `gqrx`, one needs at least a Pi 3.
+For FM demodulation with SDR, one needs at least a Pi 3.
 Less capable models will be unsatisfactory.
-Consult the `gqrx` development site for progress with other models such as the Pi 4.
+Consult the `gqrx` or `nrsc5` development site for progress with other models such as the Pi 4.
 The `gqrx` configuration should be tailored to minimize the display features, e.g. the spectrum waterfall--none of these are needed here.
-Lighter-weight alterntives to `gqrx` SDR for `rsked` are being studied.
+`nrsc5` is a lighter-weight alterntives to `gqrx, albeit for HD radio only.
 A good antenna can improve reception.
 The ANT500 from Great Scott Gadgets works well in my installations.